ciciwoolf/nextjs-react-app/fun-stuff/README.md

 ## TODO

 More Bio Details
-Add Project link to Digital Artwork
+Add some parallax scrolling effects to Home Page, plus bio pic